zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 9. When the comparison operation is completed, review the Comparison report.

     - Review the number of findings per risk category for each risk level.
 Categories include **User Accounts**, **Privileges and Roles**, **Authorization Control**, **Data Encryption**, **Fine-Grained Access Control**, **Auditing**, and **Database Configuration**.
-    - You can identify where the changes have occurred on your target database by viewing cells that contains **Modified**.
+    - You can identify where the changes have occurred on your target database by viewing cells that contain the word **Modified**.
 The number represents the total count of new, remediated, and modified risks on the target database.
     - In the details table, you can view the risk level for each finding, the category to which the finding belongs, the finding name, and a description of what has changed on your target database.
 The Comparison Report column is important because it provides explanations of what is changed, added, or removed from the target database since the baseline report was generated.

     ![Security Assessment Comparison report](images/sa-compare-with-baseline-table.png "Security Assessment Comparison report")